jorisroling/electra-one/README.md

 ### Router in action

-To start routing enter `electra-one router`
+To start routing enter `electra-one router`.
+This will run the router silently, no feedback is shown.
+If you like to see more action, enter `DEBUG=* electra-one router`, this will shows what is going on.